<img loading="lazy" alt="Post List Summary Featured Image" src="https://3280432.fs1.hubspotusercontent-na1.net/hubfs/3280432/Photo-109.jpg">

 • Robust and compatible with assistive technologies like screen readers.

-The deadline applies to both directly operated digital services and those provided by contracted vendors, making compliance a shared responsibility across public-private partnerships.
+The deadline applies to both directly operated digital services and those provided by contracted vendors, making compliance a shared effort with final accountability on the public entity.

 Who Must Meet the Title II Requirements

 Both state and local government entities must meet the new Title II requirements.
 Private vendors and digital service providers who work with these organizations, however, also need to prepare.
-Let’s review what this means in more detail.
+If you build, host, or support public-sector digital services, your work must enable WCAG 2.1 AA.

 State and Local Government Entities